 Upon clearance by the BFP, submit the BFP signed paper to the Business Bureau where you will be given a specific date to claim the business plate and permits.

-After claim of the business plate and permits, proceed immediately to the Bureau of Internal Revenue (BIR) registration.
+After claiming the business plate and permits, proceed immediately to the Bureau of Internal Revenue (BIR) registration.